 Whitepaper

-Pelicart is a small program that reads the WhatsApp messages you send it, asks a language model what you want, and uses your saved Woolworths login to add things to your cart.
-Once the cart is ready, it tells you to open the Woolworths app and pay there.
-That is the whole loop.
+Pelicart works with Woolworths and Checkers.
+It is a small program that reads the WhatsApp messages you send it, asks a language model what you want, and uses your saved store login to add things to your cart.
+Once the cart is ready, it tells you to open that store’s app and pay there.
+That is the whole loop, and it is the same for either store.

-The language model is Claude, made by Anthropic.
-I picked it because it is good at understanding ordinary South African English and the kinds of casual lists people actually send friends.
-When Claude decides what to do, it can only do one of a handful of things: search the Woolies catalogue, add an item to your cart, remove an item, change the delivery address, or show you the cart so far.
+The language model runs through Vercel’s AI Gateway, which lets us route to different model providers.
+We pick whichever one is best at understanding ordinary South African English and the kinds of casual lists people send friends.
+When the model decides what to do, it can only do one of a handful of things: search the store’s catalogue, add an item to your cart, remove an item, change the delivery address, or show you the cart so far.
 It cannot place an order.
-The system prompt that guides Claude says so in writing, and there is no code in Pelicart that would let it do so anyway.
+The system prompt that guides the model says so in writing, and there is no code in Pelicart that would let it do so anyway.

 Everything below is a more careful look at each part of that loop.

-When you link your Woolworths account, you click a one-time link we send you on WhatsApp and type your Woolworths email and password into a page on our website.
-That page sends your password directly to the Woolworths login service (it runs on AWS Cognito, the same kind of login service many large companies use).
-Woolworths checks your password and sends back a session token.
-A session token is a long string of letters and numbers that says “the holder of this string is logged in as so and so for the next hour or so.”
+When you link your Woolworths or Checkers account, we send you a form on WhatsApp that opens a secure form right inside the chat.
+You type your store email and password into that form, and we use them once to sign you in.
+The store checks your password and sends back a session token.
+A session token is a long string of letters and numbers.
+It says “the holder of this string is logged in as so and so for about an hour.”

 We keep the session token.
 We never keep your password.

 Before the session token reaches our database, we scramble it using AES-256-GCM encryption.
 That is the same kind of encryption banks use to store sensitive data.
-A separate secret key, which lives only on our hosting platform and not inside the database, is needed to unscramble the token again.
+Unscrambling the token again requires a separate secret key, which lives only on our hosting platform and not inside the database.
 When the token gets close to expiring, we silently swap it for a fresh one and re-encrypt it.

 Pelicart has no code that finalises an order.
-The assistant can put things into your basket, and it can remove them, but when you say you are ready to check out, the only thing it can do is tell you to open the Woolworths app on your phone.
-You then review the cart we built, choose your delivery slot, and pay on the card you have already saved with Woolworths.
+The assistant can put things into your basket, and it can remove them, but when you say you are ready to check out, the only thing it can do is tell you to open the store’s app on your phone.
+You then review the cart we built, choose your delivery slot, and pay on the card you have already saved with the store.

 Your card never reaches our servers.
-Woolworths charges you on its own payment system.
+The store charges you on its own payment system.
 We do not see the card number, we do not see the transaction, and we do not move money anywhere.
-If the cart is wrong, you remove the wrong thing inside the Woolies app before paying.
+If the cart is wrong, you remove the wrong thing inside the store’s app before paying.
 The assistant is explicitly told, in its instructions, that it cannot claim to check out or pay for you.

-Here is the path a single WhatsApp message travels through Pelicart, in order.
+Here is the path a single WhatsApp message takes through Pelicart, in order.

 - You type a message on WhatsApp and send it.
 WhatsApp belongs to Meta, so Meta receives it first.